Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Energy Transfer

-Studying these machines helps students understand basic physics and engineering principles.
+Studying these machines gives students a practical introduction to physics and engineering fundamentals.

 Troubleshooting Common Model Trebuchet Problems